 It should be noted that the SKD trip circuit differs from mechanically operated contacts.
 A certain minimum trip current must flow before the thyristor (controlled-rectifier) will latch on.
 If the minimum turn on current is not established during the first millisecond after the first gate pulse is received, the unit will not latch on.
-However, voltage will be applied to the load for the duration of each gate circuit at a rate of one every four milliseconds.
+However, voltage will be applied to the load for the duration of each gate pulse.
+Pulses are applied to the gate circuit at a rate of one every four milliseconds.